-Since the proposed project will not be impacting any new areas, but will be utilizing previously surveyed and coordinated areas, the proposed beach nourishment activities will have no effect to historic properties.
-State Historic Preservation Office concurrence was received for the original beach nourishment project on 22 January 2004.
+Dredging activities in offshore borrow areas could impact unknown submerged cultural resources.
 Federal undertakings will comply with the Archaeological and Historical Preservation Act of 1974 (16 USC 469-469c), the Abandoned Shipwreck Act of 1987 (PL 100-298; 43 USC 21012106), The National Historic Preservation Act of 1966, as amended (16 USC 470) and the Advisory Council on Historic Preservation's implementing regulations 36CFR800 (protection of Historic Properties).
 Section 106 of the National Historic Preservation Act requires Federal agencies to provide the State Historic Preservation Officer (SHPO) (as agent to the Advisory Council on Historic Preservation) reasonable opportunity to evaluate and comment on any Federal undertaking.